mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 - jump to [presentation-blog-examples module](presentation-blog-examples) and run examples
 - jump to [spring-examples module](spring-examples) and run examples & see results in Grafana
 - jump to [thread-pool-un-expected-things module](thread-pool-un-expected-things) and learn about some (un)expected things

-# Quick summary of the repo

-What to do when queue wait time > 0?

-- just add more threads
-    - absolutely simplest, really
-      - does every app truly need to be ultra‑fast and hyper‑optimized?
-      - probably not
-      - it's like a soft version of `add more instances` :D
-- Thread Pool Isolation -> aka Bulkhead
-    - It protects from the "noisy neighbour"
-    - request A -> Thread Pool A
-    - request B -> Thread Pool B
-- Thread Stage Isolation -> aka Stage Event-Driven Architecture (SEDA)
-    - request -> IO Pool 1 -> CPU Pool 1 -> IO Pool 2 - CPU Pool 2 etc
-    - maximize cpu, minimize queue wait time
-- Hybrid: Bulkhead + SEDA
-- maybe just more threads/instances
-- other things

-And what if queue size is almost 0?

-- maybe cache is needed
-- maybe async calls (http, database) can be done maybe deep dive with e.g. async-profiler
-- maybe fewer threads/instances are needed ❤️
-- maybe some other things? 🤔

 # Notes